pragma-/Plang/README.md

 To call a function, write its identifier followed by a list of arguments enclosed in parentheses.
 Arguments may be any valid expression.

+The `fn` statement returns a reference to the function.

 For example, a function to square a value:

     $ ./plang <<< 'fn square(x) x * x; square(2 + 2)'